marcieloliveira/marcieloliveira/README.md

 - Knowledge of  Quality of Service (QoS - Intserv and Diffserv).
 - Solid knowledge of Testing instruments, VIAVI BERT, Spirent, Ixia, Wireshark
 - Solid knowledge of Test Automation using Robot Framework
-- Knowledge of the programming language Python focus on Testing
+- Knowledge of the programming language Python focuses on scripting and Testing
 - Knowledge of Dockers/Containers/Virtualization
 - Knowledge of CI/CD tools, Git, Git Lab, Github, Gerrit, Jenkins
 - Solid knowledge of Jira Task Management